CGC ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 16, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Canopy Growth Corporation ( CGC) alleging that the Company violated federal securities laws.
+NEW YORK, June 20, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Canopy Growth Corporation (NASDAQ: CGC) alleging that the Company violated federal securities laws.

 Class Period: May 31, 2022 to May 10, 2023